mark-watson/PythonAIBook/manuscript/Preface.md

 I would like to thank my wife Carol Watson who edits all of my books.

-I would like to thank the following readers who reported errors or typos in this book: **none so far!**
+I would like to thank the following readers who reported errors or typos in this book: Ryan O'Connor (typo).